 Velcro Your Portable Rig Together!

 The following images show my EVERSE 8 with a Shure GLXD6 receiver and a blue 12 VDC battery for the GLXD6.
-The battery provides power for days – it is overkill, but I am thinking of adding a small mixer, which will probably need power also.
+The battery provides power for days; it is overkill, but I am thinking of adding a small mixer, which will probably need power as well.

-Both the blue reciever battery and the receiver itself are attached with velcro to the EVERSE 8.
-I have two Shure GLXD1 transmitters, two GLXD6 receivers, and a variety of headsets, microphones and compatible instrument cables.
-Only one GLXD6 is currently attached to the EVERSE 8, however that may change.
+Both the blue receiver battery and the receiver itself are attached with Velcro to the EVERSE 8.
+I have two Shure GLXD1 transmitters, two GLXD6 receivers, and various headsets, microphones and compatible instrument cables.
+Only one GLXD6 is currently attached to the EVERSE 8; however, that may change.